-Processes - be they technical, managerial, or quality processes, are an inherent part of software engineering (SE), and subsequently so is process assessment and process improvement [1].
-Software process improvement typically involves some assessment, and common reference model assessment standards utilize external audits (CMMI [2], ISO 15504 [3], and ISO 9001 [4]) that are performed manually to gather compliance evidence.
+This article extends our previous work in [1].
+Processes be they technical, managerial, or quality processes, are an inherent part of software engineering (SE), and subsequently so is process assessment and process improvement [2].
+Software process improvement typically involves some assessment, and common reference model assessment standards utilize external audits (CMMI [3], ISO 15504 [4], and ISO 9001 [5]) that are performed manually to gather compliance evidence.
 Often the maturity of software organizations is assessed based primarily on their processorientation and correlation of processes to a reference model.

-If SE processes were supported or enacted by process-aware information systems (PAIS), then the efficiency of data acquisition and analysis for process assessment could also be improved.
-One necessary prerequisite - the adoption and use of automated process enactment support is relatively rare in SE projects.
-This can be attributed to a number of factors, some of which are that: while all projects are unique, software development projects face a high degree of new and changing technological dependencies, which typically impact project tool environments, knowledge management, process integration, and process data acquisition; significant process modeling effort is necessary and PAIS usage has been somewhat restrictive [5]; SE processes are knowledge processes [6], and thus, the exact operational determination and sequencing of tasks and activities is not readily foreknown, while process models are too inflexible to mirror such operational dynamics.
+If SE processes were supported or enacted by processaware information systems (PAIS), then the efficiency of data acquisition and analysis for process assessment could also be improved.
+One prerequisite - the adoption and use of Manfred Reichert Institute for Databases and Information Systems Ulm University Ulm, Germany manfred.reichert@uni-ulm.de automated process enactment support is relatively rare in SE projects.
+This can be attributed to a number of factors: (1) software development projects face a high degree of new and changing technological dependencies (typically impacting project tool environments, knowledge management, process integration, and process data acquisition); (2) significant process modeling effort is necessary and PAIS usage has been somewhat restrictive [6]; (3) SE processes are knowledge processes [7], so that the exact operational determination and sequencing of tasks and activities is not readily foreknown; and (4) most current process models are too inflexible to mirror such detailed operational dynamics.

-We developed the Context-aware Software Engineering Environment Event-driven framework (CoSEEK) [7] to improve SE process support and guidance in an automated fashion.
+We developed the Context-aware Software Engineering Environment Event-driven framework (CoSEEEK) [8] to improve SE process support and guidance in an automated fashion.
 That way, enhanced support features are possible, such as automatically gathering information from the environment and users, uniting it with information from a knowledge base, and utilizing this information for on-the-fly process optimization (Section IIIC provides more information on CoSEEEK).
 Given such a context-aware event-driven automated process guidance system, we investigated the feasibility of enabling in-the-loop automated process assessment support.
 Our ontology-based approach semantically enhances a PAIS for SE operational process enactment and assessment support.

-The paper is organized as follows: Section II describes the attributes of three common process models.
-Section III describes our automated process assessment solution approach.
+The paper is organized as follows: Section II describes the attributes of three common SE process reference models used in later sections.
+Section III describes general requirements and the solution approach for automated process assessment.
 An evaluation of this approach is described in Section IV.
-Section V discusses related work.
-Section VI concludes the paper.
+Section V positions related work relative to the solution approach.
+Section VII concludes the paper.